 What you as an ATS does is a reflection on the University, the School of Health Professions, and the Athletic Training Program.
 Every day is a potential job interview.
 Be responsible and mature.
 Poor attitude and inappropriate conduct will not be tolerated.

 APPENDIX E

 ATHLETIC TRAINING STUDENT INCIDENT REPORT

+Athletic Training Student Class

-Date of Report
+Preceptor Date of Report

+Incident Date

-eck the appropriate incident box (es):
+Check the appropriate incident box (es):

-Unexcused Absence

 Inappropriate Behavior

-Insubordination
+$\Box$ Insubordination

 Unethical Conduct

-Other (please describe)
+$\Box$ Other (please describe)

 Procedure: